Christmas Home Tour: Woodland Christmas Home Tour: Woodland Scandinavian ChristmasScandinavian Christmas

 Near the door, our little bar cart is ready for some holiday merry making with pretty vintage glasses.

 My sister gave me this pretty little terrarium for my birthday, and I turned it into a fun snow globe for Christmas.

-I kept the dining room pretty simple.
+In the dining room, I kept things pretty simple.